 Thanks to its modular architecture, applications created with the Ruby on Rails solution can be easily transformed and extended.
 Sites and applications can keep developing along with the dynamically growing needs of their users.
 The platform can also be spread by adding plugins, which means that updating a site does not require any removal and can be done quickly and easily.
 This is a great advantage that fits perfectly with the main needs of e-commerce.
 Even when the MVP is ready, changes can be made without much damage.

-Fast MVP (Minimum Viable Product) development
+Fast MVPs (Minimum Viable Products) development

 For those taking their first steps in eCommerce, the ability to quickly build an MVP for their platform will be a valuable asset.
 By creating a product using Ruby on Rails, you can very quickly test its viability and pros and cons.
 With an MVP and DRY (Don’t Repeat Yourself – a principle that reduces the repetition of information and code during software development), development time is shorter and more efficient.

-Ruby on Rails and eCommerce platforms
+Ruby on Rails eCommerce development

-Shopify is also a well-known commercial solution (but some parts of their application are open sourced – like active_shopping or active_merchant – but unfortunately not much has been happening there in recent years).
-To use it you will have to pay a monthly subscription fee.
+Shopify is also a well-known commercial solution (but some parts of their application are open-sourced – like active_shopping or active_merchant – but unfortunately, not much has been happening there in recent years).
+To use it, you will have to pay a monthly subscription fee.
 But you can start without major costs – Shopify Lite costs $9 USD per month.
 Shopify might be a good solution for eCommerce without custom requirements.

 But if you have more demanding business requirements, you might want to consider one of two very mature e-commerce libraries – Spree and Solidus.
 Both have a common origin because Solidus was a fork of Spree in version 2.4.

 Every e-commerce company faces a critical decision when it comes to selecting a payment method.
 If your business is powered by Spree or Solidus, you can accept payments from well-known online merchants.
 Both have multiple payment integrations in place.
 Solidus documentation mentions 8 integrations, but in reality, there are more (e.g. Stripe integration).
-Spree in their documentation says about many more integrations – over 20 are listed here.
+Spree, in their documentation, says about many more integrations – over 20 are listed here.